amteddy/AI2PdfChat/README.md

      ```OPENAI_API_KEY=Your_OpenAI_API_Key ```
 - Set envronment variable to your python dll e.g.\
      ```PYTHONNET_PYDLL  = "C:\Python\python39.dll" ```
-- Copy your pdf documents to data/sample_pdfs directory.
+- Copy your pdf documents to data/sample_pdfs/<your-own-directory-name> directory.
-- Run the tool (ChatTheDoc)
+- Run the tool (ChatTheDoc.Server.exe)
 - Start chatting to the pdf by inserting your questions.
-ChatTheDoc will search through the pdf and gives you the desired solution
+ChatTheDoc will search through the pdf and gives you the desired solution.
+You can have as many directories as you want.
+It is adviced to have different directories for different manuals to be placed so that your search can be done to a specific directory at a time.
+- To try to chat, onnect to it via browser with address http://localhost:5000/

 # Deployment
 Deploying a Blazor project to another machine involves a series of steps.
 I'll guide you through the process step by step, including cleaning up unnecessary files.